keerthanap8898/Accuracy-is-Not-Enough-in-Cybersecurity/README.md

   - ![Example - How to read these metrics](https://github.com/keerthanap8898/Accuracy-is-Not-Enough-in-Cybersecurity/blob/main/Matthews%20Correlation%20Coefficient%20(MCC)%20Trend.png)

 The blue arrows along the MCC graph indicates decrease in overall prediction-mapping trust.

 ---

+## Closing

+> Security & threat impact prediction is not about being “mostly right.”
+It’s about being *“right where it counts.”*

+This leveled framework transforms the confusion matrix into a decision map — one that uncovers blind spots, tames operational noise, and aligns predictions with real-world risk.

+---
 * Follow me on [LinkedIn](https://www.linkedin.com/in/keerthanapurushotham/) for more work.
 * Email: keep.consult@proton.me